holidayextras/holidayextras.github.com/_posts/2016-06-10-Remotely-Entertaining.md

 - Think about how best to use the equipment, desk microphones have a limited range so think about the how you are projecting your voice so you can be heard clearly.
 - Additionally have you ever been in a meeting where there are two conversations happening . . . it is so hard to follow.
 This is multiplied when listening in one a remote call.

-**Oh and one final point, our web team now we have two different types of remote meetings:**
+**Oh and one final point, our web team now have two different types of remote meetings:**
 - An already established team starting to work remotely.
-- A new member of the team working remotely with new people, this introduces new challenges because the team familiarity is not yet established, making that individual feel part of the team sooner will create a more effective team!
+- A new member of the team working remotely with new people, this introduces new challenges because the team familiarity is not yet established.
+Making that individual feel part of the team sooner will create a more effective team!